1997-2001 Honda CR250 – Top End Service – Part 9: Clearance Calculations

 • Cylinder Taper

-This cylinder measured at 2.615, so I am just inside the wear limit.
+This cylinder measured 2.615, so I am just within the wear limit.

 The out of round limit is 0.002 inches.